JetBrains/teamcity-documentation/topics/using-build-parameters.md

 ## Specify the JDK Version

 The following [](gradle.md) step always uses JDK 19 instead of the default version referenced by the `JDK_HOME` environment variable.
-The runner retrieves a path for this required JDK from the corrensponding `env.` parameter.
+The runner retrieves a path for this required JDK from the corresponding `env.` parameter.

 ```Kotlin
 steps {